- Make/Cancel an Appointment

 What is English 402 all about?

-English 402 invites a small group of students (20 or fewer) to learn about writing center and composition theory, practice skills for supporting writers as peer tutors, and examine their own writing styles and histories.
-Students who do well in the class will be qualified to apply to serve as tutors in the UNC Writing Center.
+English 402 invites a small group of students (20 or fewer) to learn about writing center and composition theory, practice skills for supporting writers as peer writing coaches, and examine their own writing styles and histories.
+Students who do well in the class will be qualified to apply to serve as coaches in the UNC Writing Center.

 What are the major assignments?

-Major assignments include composing your personal writing history, conducting an extensive analysis of your writing style, participating actively in a discussion board, writing a final research paper on a topic of your choice (related to teaching writing), and presenting your research to your classmates and instructors.
+Major assignments include composing your personal writing history, interviewing and observing current writing coaches, conducting an extensive analysis of your writing style, participating actively in a discussion board, writing a final research paper on a topic of your choice (related to teaching writing), and presenting your research to your classmates and instructors.

 What kinds of homework will we have?

-You’ll have regular readings; some of these will be from a peer tutoring textbook, and others will be journal articles and book chapters posted on our Sakai site.
-You’ll sign up to be tutored at the Writing Center and to observe tutoring sessions; you’ll also practice tutoring your classmates, conduct research, and participate in our discussion board.
+You’ll have regular readings; some of these will be from a textbook, and others will be journal articles and book chapters posted on our Sakai site.
+You’ll sign up to be coached at the Writing Center and to observe coaching sessions; you’ll also practice coaching your classmates, conduct research, and participate in our discussion board.